dkaramit/ASAP/Cpp/What_is_this.md

-The C++ directory is here, in order to implement some of the python scripts in pure C++.
+The Cpp directory is here in order to implement some of the python scripts in pure C++.

 My problem with the translation from python to C++ is the use of numpy and some purely pythonic workarounds